ePages-de/epages-devportal/_posts/2020/2020-02-25-unit-testing-in-react.md

 There's were the awesome [Nock](https://github.com/nock/nock){:target="_blank"} library comes along.
 You can also mock the HTTP requests!
 Calling `nock('http://localhost')` will mock any requests made to `http://localhost` _inside_ our test!
-This way, we also test that the right HTTP requests are being made and do not have to mock `fetchProducts` any all!
+This way, we also test that the right HTTP requests are being made and do not have to mock `fetchProducts` at all!

 ```jsx
 import React from 'react'